 TURKISH (pdf) (transl. by Leman Sevda Darıcıoğlu / Fuck me Kitty)

-Radical Tenderness is a force-entity that moves, transforms and disseminates in many different ways.
-To honour its genealogy as a term and its activation as an embodied practice, it is essential to recognise the importance of the transfeminist movement in Mexico and in particular the work of trans activist and educator Lia La Novia Sirena.
+Radical Tenderness is an entity-force that moves, transforms and disseminates itself in many different ways.
+Throughout the years I have understood the political roots of the term radical tenderness to be in the transfeminist community of Mexico, so it is crucial that in its genealogy as a term and its activation as an embodied practice, we recognise and honour the importance of the transfeminist movement, and in particular also the work of the mexican trans activist and educator Lia La Novia Sirena.

-1. Pingback: TERNURA RADICAL / RADICAL TENDERNESS (POST) | Dani d'Emilia·
+Pingback: TERNURA RADICAL / RADICAL TENDERNESS (POST) | Dani d'Emilia·